How To Manage Your Finances

 This is a major problem for most people; as they are likely to believe that their income is not enough or they have too many bills to service.
 While this may be true for some people, it is not always the case.
 However, there is a solution.
 In the coming month, keep track of all your expenses.
 You can achieve this by keep receipts of utilities, grocery shopping, restaurant bills, etc. The next step is to add up these expenses (including cash payments), then take a look at your bank statements.

 This process will allow you to have a clear understanding of your finances and help you manage it better.
 You will also be able to measure your performance in comparison to previous months.

 List your financial goals

 You are less likely to manage your finances properly without a financial plan than with one.
 By outlining your financial goals, you are more than a step closer to having a better grip of your financial life.
-Take time out to write specific goals, and these should include short-term and long-term goals.
+Take time out to write specific goals, and these should include short term and long-term goals.

 Maybe you want to buy a new car or you want to take a lengthy trip to Asia or America or invest in property.
 These are goals that you must factor in when planning your finances.
 For example, an early retirement depends on how well you can save money before then.
-Other goals including getting married or starting a family, home ownership, a career change, are all influenced by how well you can manage your finances.
+Other goals including getting married or starting a family, home improvements, a career change, are all influenced by how well you can manage your finances.

 After outlining your financial goals, your next line of action should be to prioritise them.
 This allows you to focus on the goals that are most important to you.
 When prioritising your goals, order them based on urgency.
-However, long-term goals like retirement need to be work towards while achieving other goals.
+However, long term goals like retirement need to be work towards while achieving other goals.

 3. Understand your income an create a plan